OmkarPathak/ResumeParser/README.md

 # ResumeParser
-A simple resume parser used for extracting information from resumes
+A simple resume parser used for extracting information from resumes.
+Currently supports .doc .dox and .pdf.

 # Installation